Kensei Hirata betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Kensei Hirata of Japan reacts as he makes birdie at the 16th hole during the third round of the Korn Ferry Tour Championship presented by United Leasing and Finance at French Lick Golf Resort - Pete Dye Course on October 11, 2025 in French Lick, Indiana.
+(Tracy Wilcox/PGA TOUR via Getty Images)

-Kensei Hirata finished tied for 21st at 10-under in his most recent appearance at this tournament in 2025.
+Hirata finished tied for 21st at 10-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on improving his performance in the 2026 Sony Open in Hawaii.
+15-18 with hopes of improving on last year's performance in the 2026 Sony Open in Hawaii.

 Hirata's recent history at the Sony Open in Hawaii